mmaeusezahl/oscigrabber/README.md

-# osci-grabber - A simple GUI for oscilloscope data transfer
+# oscigrabber - A simple GUI for oscilloscope data transfer

 This is a simple, single Python file script that launches a GUI, which can transfer data from an oscilloscope to the PC and save it a CSV file adding an